Albanians in Bosnia and Herzegovina: Kingdom of Yugoslavia

-Socialist Yugoslavia and War in Bosnia and Herzegovina
+Socialist Yugoslavia

 Most Albanians traditionally lived in Sarajevo.
-On April 11, an Albanian Association (Klub Albanaca/Klubi Shqiptar) was officially opened, with Mr. Sejfudin Axhanela as its first founding president.
+On April 11, 1970 an Albanian Association (Klub Albanaca/Klubi Shqiptar) was officially opened, with Mr. Sejfudin Axhanela as its first founding president.
 The opening ceremony was attended by famous actors Bekim Fehmiu, Ljuba Tadić and the 'Uka i bjeshkeve te nemura' (Vuk sa Prokletija) movie crew.

 In 1970–1981, in Sarajevo, there was a primary school in Albanian, the "Bane Šurbat" school in Grbavica.

 Demographics

 In the 1910 census there were recorded 273 Albanian speaking people Arbanasi people in Bosnia and Herzegovina.

 In the 2013 Bosnian census, there were 2,656 Albanians living in Bosnia, with another 150 people who declared themselves as Shqiptar, Kosovars, Illyrian-Albanian, Bosnian-Albanian etc. to a total of 2806 people or 0.08% of total population.
 The largest religious groups among the Albanians were Muslims.